stianeklund/ARCP-590G-Documentation/README.md

 The ARCP-590G client can connect over USB / serial or through KNS (Kenwood Network System), KNS is basically Serial over TCP/IP.

-The encoding is UTF-16, which is why the hex dumps below have 00 bytes padded..
+The encoding is UTF-16LE, which is why the hex dumps below have 00 bytes padded..
-I guess this means ARCP is "unicode"?
+ARCP and ARVP / ARHP use UTF-16LE.

 **ARCP connecting to dummy serial (no radio):**
 ```